cisagov/ScubaGear/PowerShell/ScubaGear/baselines/supplementalsecurity.md

 and are available as add-ons for E3 and G3.
 However, third-party solutions that offer comparable security functions can be used in lieu of Defender.

-The Supplemental Security Controls baseline enumerates a set of required security functions agencies should configure, be it through Defender or a third-party tool of their choice.
+The Supplemental Security baseline enumerates a set of required security functions agencies should configure, be it through Defender or a third-party tool of their choice.
 Should an agency elect to use Defender as their tool of choice, agencies should follow the implementation guidance included with this baseline.